Measles: Cause

 Measles is caused by the measles virus, a single-stranded, non-segmented, negative-sense, enveloped RNA virus of the genus Morbillivirus within the family Paramyxoviridae.
 It is related most closely to rinderpest, a cattle virus eradicated in 2001, and canine distemper, a mammalian disease that causes neurologic deterioration.
 There are 24 strains of measles virus divided into eight clades designated A-H.

-The virus is one of the most contagious human pathogens and is spread by coughing and sneezing via close personal contact or direct contact with secretions.
-It remains infectious for up to two hours via suspended respiratory droplets.
-It is not easily spread by fomites, because the virus is inactivated within a few hours by ultraviolet light and heat.
-It is also inactivated by trypsin, acidic environments, and ether.
-Measles is so contagious that if one person has it, 90% of non-immune people who have close contact with them (e.g., household members) will also become infected.
-Humans are the only natural hosts of the virus, and no other animal reservoirs are known to exist, although mountain gorillas are believed to be susceptible to the disease.
+The virus is one of the most contagious human pathogens and is spread by coughing and sneezing, via close personal contact, or by direct contact with secretions.
+It can remain infectious in suspended respiratory droplets for up to two hours.
+The virus is inactivated by ultraviolet radiation, heat, trypsin, acidic environments, and ether; it is not easily spread by contact with infected surfaces or objects (fomites).
+Measles is so contagious that an infected person will pass the infection on to 90% of non-immune people who have close contact with them (e.g., household members).
+Humans are the only natural hosts of the virus, and no other animal host are known to exist, although mountain gorillas are believed to be susceptible to the disease.

-Risk factors for measles virus infection include immunodeficiency caused by HIV/AIDS, immunosuppression following receipt of an organ or a stem cell transplant, alkylating agents, or corticosteroid therapy, regardless of immunization status; travel to areas where measles commonly occurs or contact with travelers from such an area; and the loss of passive, inherited antibodies before the age of routine immunization.
+Risk factors for measles virus infection include immunodeficiency caused by HIV/AIDS, immunosuppression following receipt of an organ or a stem cell transplant, alkylating agents, or corticosteroid therapy, regardless of immunization status; and travel to areas where measles commonly occurs or contact with travelers from such an area.
+Very young children may be protected by antibodies acquired from their mother during pregnancy, but this immunity fades out a few weeks or months after birth.